 In order for proper operation, and to achieve proper cooling, 12 volt DC power must be present at the power supply board for it to function.
-Power comes from solid state converter, battery, or vehicle battery.
+Power comes from solid state convertor, battery, or vehicle battery.

-OPERATING THE REFRIGERATOR CONTROLS-6 & 8 CU.
-FT.
+OPERATING THE REFRIGERATOR CONTROLS-6 & 8 C. FT

-- Number 1 turns off or on propane or 120volt AC. - Number 2 adjusts the thermostat to desired temperature. - Number 3 & 4 indicate which energy source your unit is operating on.
+- \ Number 1 turns off or on propane or 120 volt AC. - \ Number 2 adjusts the thermostat to desired temperature. - \ Number 3 & 4 indicate which energy source your unit is operating on.

-Additional information will be found in the manual supplied by the manufacturer of the refrigerator for 6 and 8 cu. ft. units.
+Additional information will be found in the manual supplied by the manufacturer of the refrigerator for 6 and 6 cu. ft. units.